 - 1. Ensures proper installation and repair of emergency eye/face washes and showers. - 2.
-Performs detailed annual conformance inspections of the eye/face wash and shower units and any maintenance needed for each lab. - 3.
-Assist in the development and maintenance of the campus program for emergency eve/face washes and showers. - 4.
-Ensures that architects, building designers, facilities and planning staff, and contractors apply the latest version of ANSI Z358.1 and consult with EH&S on issues regarding emergency equipment. - 5.
-Ensures that all new construction and remodeling shall meet the requirements of ANSI Z358.1, which may go above the minimum requirements described in this Program document.
+Performs detailed annual inspections of the eyewash and shower units and any maintenance needed for each lab. - 3.
+Assist in the development and maintenance of the campus program for emergency eye/face washes and showers. - 4.
+Ensures that architects, building designers, facilities and planning staff, and contractors apply the latest version of ANSI Z358.1 and consult with EHS on issues regarding emergency equipment.

+5. Ensures that all new construction and remodeling shall meet the requirements of ANSI Z358.1, which may go above the minimum requirements described in this Program document.

-Office of Environmental Health and Safety (EH&S)
+Office of Environmental Health and Safety (EHS)

-The responsibilities of the UA Office of Environmental Health and Safety (EH&S) include, but are not limited to, the following:
+The responsibilities of the UA Office of Environmental Health and Safety (EHS) include, but are not limited to, the following:

 - 1. Develops and supports implementation of the campus program for emergency eye/face washes and showers. - 2.
 Assists campus personnel with the selection and installation of emergency eye/face washes and showers that meet the requirements of the campus program. - 3.
 Works with Departments, PIs, FAMA, staff, and students to make sure everyone has the tools and resources available to them to ensure the campus conforms to the ANSI standard for weekly and annual inspections. - 4.
-Verifies that emergency eye/face washes and showers in a given area meet the requirements of this campus program during EH&S audits. - 5.
+Verifies that emergency eye/face washes and showers in a given area meet the requirements of this campus program during EHS audits. - 5.
 Evaluates whether a given area requires emergency eye/face washes and showers. - 6.
-Provides assistance to employees on the purpose and conduct of the program. - 7.
-Assist FAMA on ANSI compliance and the proper use and testing of the equipment.
+Provides training to employees on the purpose and conduct of the program.